KethQv/console-rpg/README.md

 # console-rpg
-Final project for school :).
+Final project for school :)
-s